Why William and Kate Didn’t Enroll Princess Charlotte in Her Big Brother George's School

 George started preschool at the same age as Charlotte in January 2016.
 He went to a Montessori school just a short drive from the family’s country home, Anmer Hall.

-Unlike George, who started at his school on a part-time basis, Carlotte will be attending full time.
+Unlike George, who started at his school on a part-time basis, Charlotte will be attending full time.

 Meanwhile, George is getting some of the best education “money can buy” from a “slightly chaotic” school for cosmopolitan families, according to a published review of Thomas’s Battersea.